 American Economies Built Through Slave Labor

-Between 1503 and 1866, Europeans brought more than twelve million captured Africans to the Americas.
+Between 1503 and 1866, Europeans and people living in the Americas brought more than twelve million captured Africans to the Americas.
 European colonial powers relied on the profits from slave labor in their colonies to fund their military campaigns, expand their empires to other continents, and stay competitive as they vied for global trade dominance.
-Profits from slave labor also propped up the economies of the region’s newly independent countries.
+Profits from slave labor also propped up the economies of the region’s newly independent countries, including the United States.
 Enslaved people were sent to every part of the region, though three-quarters were sent to Brazil and the Caribbean.
-Enslaved people (including both Africans and indigenous people) performed backbreaking work on plantations that grew sugarcane and other cash crops and in mines that produced precious minerals like gold and silver for export to Europe.
+Enslaved people (including both Africans and indigenous people) performed backbreaking work on plantations that grew cotton, sugarcane, and other cash crops and in mines that produced precious minerals like gold and silver for export to Europe.
 Their labor was integral to the region’s economies; in the United States, for example, the economic value that slaveholders placed on enslaved people exceeded that of all the country’s railroads and factories at the start of the American Civil War in 1861.

 Americas Abolish Slavery, But Inequalities Persist